skywalker-nick/kubernetes-the-simple-way/docs/11-dns-service.md

-# Deploying the DNS Cluster Add-on
+# Testing Kubernetes API and Deploying the DNS Add-on

-In this page you will deploy the [DNS add-on](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) which provides DNS based service discovery, backed by [CoreDNS](https://coredns.io/), to applications running inside the Kubernetes cluster.
+In this page you will use Kubernetes API to deploy the [DNS add-on](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) which provides DNS based service discovery, backed by [CoreDNS](https://coredns.io/), to applications running inside the Kubernetes cluster.

 ## Prerequisites